likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The key idea behind uSysML is that SysML v2 behaviors are decomposable in the sense that it would possible to create valid SysML v2 models with only a subset of the features defined by the full SysML v2 specification (in fact, with just a small subset of the SysML v2 features, for example the keywords `package`, `part`, `part def`, it would possible to create quite complex models that are fully compliant with the SysML v2 specification).
+The key idea behind uSysML is that SysML v2 behaviors are decomposable.
+For example, it would possible to create valid SysML v2 models with only a small subset of the features defined by the full SysMLv2 specification (in fact, with just a small subset of the SysML v2 features, for example the keywords `package`, `part`, `part def`, it would possible to create quite complex models that are fully SysML v2 compliant).

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring practical issues relevant to the SysML